Vascular Research Centre

-Atherosclerotic coronary artery disease (CAD) results from build-up of cholesterol-rich plaques in the walls of the coronary arteries and is a leading cause of death.
+Atherosclerotic coronary artery disease results from build-up of cholesterol-rich plaques in the walls of the coronary arteries and is a leading cause of death.
 Inflammation is central to atherosclerosis.

 - Dr Christina Bursill, Co-director, Vascular Research Centre, SAHMRI

-- Professor Andrew Zannettino, Cancer Theme, SAHMRI
+- Prof Andrew Zannettino, UniAdel and Precision Medicine Theme, SAHMRI

 - Dr Hannah Keage, Department of Psychology, University of South Australia